3 - Control Flow

 branch table.

-The authors spend most of the previous section apologizing for the switch
+The authors spend most of the previous section apologizing for the switch statement, so perhaps

 you should take that as a hint and avoid it in your code.